gildobjanschi/ECP5_BGA381_RISCV_EXT/README.md

 # Extension board for ECP5_BGA381_RISCV
 This is an extension board for the [ECP5_BGA381_RISCV](https://github.com/gildobjanschi/ECP5_BGA381_RISCV) board.
-To me it was very useful in monitoring processor is operations in terms of reading/writting ROM, RAM, IO, interrupts, what instruction is generating a trap and so on.
+To me it was very useful in monitoring processor is operations in terms of reading/writting registers, ROM, RAM, IO, knowing that interrupts occur, visualizing the instruction execution pipeline, cache hits and what instruction is generating a trap.

 ## How To setup KiCAD
 Checkout the KiCAD project and open it.
 In the Configure Paths dialog add: Name: ECP5_BGA381_RISCV_EXT and Path: "The full path to the GitHub directory"/GitHub/ECP5_BGA381_RISCV_EXT